jroth01/JobCoinMixer/README.md

 The response to the POST request contains the mixer's public deposit address

+# Future Improvements
+One concern I have is what happens if a particular house address reserve gets too low.

+Because deposits to and from the house are psuedo-randomly generated, there's the risk that some accounts will be depleted faster than others.
+To mitigate this, I'd like to write a function that evenly redistributes Jobcoins among all the house accounts each time the mixer is run.

 # Running the server

 To start the server, cd into the project's directory and execute the following